SHildebrandt/PostgreSQL-PageLayout/Readme.md

 PostgreSQL-PageLayout
 =====================

-This tool provides utilities to create visualizations of Pages in PostgreSQL.
+This tool provides utilities to create html visualizations of Pages in PostgreSQL.
 The project is still under development, but I think the current status is already worth to be published here.
+It was started during the seminar "PostgreSQL Inside/Out" at the University of Tuebingen in Germany.

 ### Example output